mykola-zalizniak/BotBrowser/README.md

 ---
 ## 📖 What Is BotBrowser?

-BotBrowser is a privacy first browser core that keeps fingerprint signals uniform across every platform so hostile trackers cannot build per-machine dossiers.
+BotBrowser is a privacy first browser core that keeps fingerprint signals uniform across every platform, preventing tracking systems from collecting and correlating fingerprints to identify users across devices.
 Run the same profile on Windows, macOS, or Linux and the fingerprint posture stays identical each time.

 All engineering focuses on automation-assisted privacy research, cross-platform tracking-resistance validation, and maintaining consistent environments for authorized defensive benchmarking.
 Review the project [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md) before using the software.